grumat/glossy-msp430/README.md

 The first impression of such a project, is the "Yet another On Chip Debugger".
 But this is a very simplistic view.
-If you evaluate standard MSP430 interfaces, the typical *MSP430.dll+probe combo*, you will notice that the amount of operations that these interface is capable to do in each request is too simplistic and fine grained.
+If you evaluate standard MSP430 interfaces, the typical *MSP430.dll+probe combo*, you will notice that the amount of operations that a probe is capable to do in each request is too simplistic and fine grained.
+The main logic is coded inside the MSP430.dll.

 This ends up in lots of small USB packets, which indeed uses a half-duplex principle for the communication.
 The Windows driver